fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 #### 7.14: Individual user view

-Implement a view for individual users, that displays all of the blog posts added by that user:
+Implement a view for individual users that displays all of the blog posts added by that user:

 ![](../../images/7/44.png)